Seattle Retaining Wall: The Hills, Valleys, and Water of Puget Sound

 Retaining Wall Contractors in

-- Hill Construction
+- Gilliam Construction

 Seattle might just be the retaining wall capital of the United States.
 If you've ever toured the Seattle Underground or know about the city's history, you know simply building the city took quite a bit of architectural innovation.
 Sixty major re-grading projects took place before the turn of the 20th century that included moving 50 million tons of Earth, generally by lopping off the tops of hills and throwing it into low-lying areas or Puget Sound itself.
 Still, you can't just throw dirt around and expect it to stay.
 Retaining walls are the stone and/or concrete barriers that keep downtown Seattle and other low-lying areas from eroding and collapsing into Puget Sound.

 Commercial and civic retaining walls may maintain the largest alteration to an urban terrain in history, but you don't need to renovate the Columbia Center or own a lakeside home to need the services of a retaining wall in Seattle.
 The seven (or so) hills of Seattle create a number of different residential slopes that can create structural hazards and make various landscaping features impossible.
 A little re-grading of your own can fix that, and installing a retaining wall is often an integral part of leveling your property.
 Whether you need to protect the stability of your home's foundation or want to create a level gardening or recreational area, a Seattle retaining wall contractor can get the job done.

 Even homeowners who live in fairly level and stable areas often install a retaining wall for nothing more than looks.
 A stone wall can be a beautiful outdoor addition to your home.
 Of course, your project specifications may be more rigid for functional retaining walls, but don't think of your project as a drag so much as an opportunity.